nightscribe/night-land-website/TO-DO-NEXT.md

     2. New header illos.
     3. Link-checking.

-Part V is proofread but I haven't picked a header illo for it.
+Parts V and VI are proofread but I haven't picked a header illo for them.

-Remaining: parts VI-VII.
+Remaining: part VII.